 A. The most common of the places to work as a Pharmacy Technician is a retail pharmacy such as CVS or Walgreens, but there are several other environments available to those entering the field.
 Hospitals, doctors’ offices, and nursing homes all host their own pharmacies and need a reliable staff of Pharmacy Technicians.

 A. With increasing demand and projected growth in job opportunities, becoming a Pharmacy Technician is a stable career path.
-Pharmacy Technician careers are projected to grow by 12% from 2016 to 2026,² faster than the average growth rate for all occupations, making it an ideal time to enter the field.
+Pharmacy Technician careers are projected to grow by 4% from 2019 to 2029, making it an ideal time to enter the field.

 A. In order to become a Pharmacy Technician, you’ll need a high school diploma or GED.
 Though some workplaces offer on-the-job training, a majority of employers prefer Pharmacy Technicians to have formal training behind high school prior to their employment.
 Earning a degree and certification prior to employment may also help you earn a higher wage.